kittyschulz/visual_census/README.md

  ``` $ python3 pre-process.py ```

 With the images pre-processed, we can train the model.
+First, [download](https://drive.google.com/file/d/0Byy2AcGyEVxfeXExMzNNOHpEODg/view)  the weights for the pre-trained ResNet152 model.

 The trained model will be saved as an *.hdf5 file.
 If you don't have access to a machine with multiple GPUs or a cluster, it is recommended you let this step run overnight.

 ```
 $ python3 build_model.py